-X-rays give your body a small dose of radiation.
-We get a small dose of radiation every day from nature - this is called 'background radiation'.
-Here are some of the ways we are naturally exposed to radiation:
+X-rays give your body a small radiation dose.
+We get a small amount of radiation every day from nature - this is called background radiation.
+Here are some of the ways we are exposed to radiation:

-- Cosmic rays come from space.
-Most are absorbed by the Earth's atmosphere (at-mos-phere).
-You get a bit more radiation from cosmic rays when you fly because the atmosphere is thinner.
-A flight to America is similar to having 6 chest X-rays. - Many parts of the Earth are naturally radioactive (ra-di-o-ac-tive), which means they produce radiation.
-Some rocks contain a radioactive material called uranium (u-ra-nium).
-Some places, like Cornwall, have more rocks like this so people who live there get more background radiation. - Bananas contain a material called potassium (po-tass-ium), which can give a tiny dose of radiation.
-However, potassium is also an important part of a balanced diet.
+- Cosmic radiation comes from space, but most is absorbed in the Earth's atmosphere (at-mos-phere).
+You get a tiny bit more radiation from cosmic rays when you fly because the atmosphere is thinner.
+A flight to America gives a similar radiation dose to 6 chest X-rays. - Many parts of the Earth are naturally radioactive (radi-o-active) (which means they produce radiation).
+Some rocks contain a radioactive material called uranium (u-ran-ium).
+Parts of the country, like Cornwall, have more rocks like this so people who live there get a bigger background radiation dose. - Bananas are a source of potassium (po-tass-ium) which naturally has a tiny amount of radiation, however potassium is an important part of a balanced diet.